 var inside a function is assigned to that function, it’s local and is visible only inside it, just like a function parameter.

-Any variable defined into a function with the same name of a global variable takes precedence over the global variable, shadowing it.
+Any variable defined in a function with the same name as a global variable takes precedence over the global variable, shadowing it.

 It’s important to understand that a block (identified by a pair of curly braces) does not define a new scope.
 A new scope is only created when a function is created, because

-var has not block scope, but function scope.
+var does not have block scope, but function scope.

 let is a new feature introduced in ES2015 and it’s essentially a block scoped version of

 var.
 Its scope is limited to the block, statement or expression where it’s defined, and all the contained inner blocks.

 let and completely discard the use of

 let color = 'red'as let the color be red and it all makes much more sense

 let outside of any function - contrary to